 Apply Now Student Hub Feedback

-Question from JKSSB JKP Constable 2024 Written
+Geography question from JKP Constable exam, 2024 by JKSSB

 The fertile land between two rivers is called